 This pumpkin pie tastes just like the classic recipe, except it relies on real ingredients versus overly-processed milks and sugars.

 The Best and Quickest Way to Cook Sweet Potatoes (Gluten-Free)

 If you’re looking for a quick and easy side this holiday season, go with this recipe.
 This recipe is one of the most popular recipes on the blog.
 The title says it all!

-This casserole is one of those special recipes that become part of your family tradition.
+This casserole is one of those special recipes that become family tradition.
 I love making this casserole for Easter morning, but I think it would also be perfect for a holiday brunch.